Kevin Gilbride: Personal life

 Gilbride and his wife, Deborah, have three children: daughters Kelly and Kristen and son, Kevin M. Gilbride.
-Kelly is a 1998 graduate of Harvard University, Kristen graduated from the University of Connecticut in 1999, and the younger Kevin graduated from the University of Hawaii in 2003 and was the former Bears' tight ends coach.
+Kelly is a 1998 graduate of Harvard University, Kristen graduated from the University of Connecticut in 1999, and the younger Kevin graduated from the University of Hawaii in 2003 and was a former NFL tight ends coach for the New York Giants (2010–17, Chicago Bears (2018–19) and Carolina Panthers (2021–22).
+He is the current tight ends coach at Brigham Young University.